acrolinx/sidebar-sdk-js/amazon-Acrolinx_Sidebar_Highlighting_Scrolling_Troubleshooting.md

 # Acrolinx Sidebar SDK: Highlighting and Scrolling Troubleshooting Guide

+## Legal Notice and Usage Restrictions

+**CONFIDENTIAL AND PROPRIETARY**

+This document and all associated materials are the intellectual property of Acrolinx GmbH.
+All rights reserved.

+**Usage Restrictions:**
+- This document is provided exclusively for support and use within the current project engagement
+- No part of this document may be reproduced, distributed, or transmitted in any form or by any means without prior written permission from Acrolinx GmbH
+- This material is confidential and proprietary to Acrolinx GmbH and is intended solely for the authorized recipient
+- Any unauthorized use, reproduction, or distribution is strictly prohibited

+**Copyright Notice:**
+© 2025 Acrolinx GmbH.
+All rights reserved.

+---

 ## Overview

 This guide addresses common issues with text highlighting and page navigation in Acrolinx Sidebar SDK integrations.
 When a check is completed, the sidebar should highlight flagged text and automatically scroll to bring the highlighted content into view.